chocopiedono/tic-tac-toe/README.md

 7) cd ../frontends
 8) launch the game: python -m console

-Moves are entered as <Column><Row>.
+Moves are entered as -Column-Row-.
 Human player starts with X and starts first.